mrmurilo75/mrmurilo75.github.io/_projects/personal-blog/index.md

 [ ] Further improve the description and structuring of logs, discussion, reports based on curso-dev related [classes on planning and structure][curso-dev_day-8-and-9]

+[ ] Write a post about planning and gamification of progress based on curso-dev notes on [Planning & Tracking][curso-dev_day-8-and-9]

 #### Done

 [X] [CV Page][resume]